ntisod/te17-3-god-halsa-och-valbefinnande/README.md

 Group project by a technology class at NTI-gymnasiet Södertälje (2019).

 OBS!
-This version does not represent the final product in any way.
+This version does not in any way represent the final product.

 Link to the website: https://ntisod.github.io/te17-3-god-halsa-och-valbefinnande/sites/index